-The Geopoint product is a Unit Postcode Point file which provides the geographic position of each of the 1.7 million Postcodes (e.g. HG3 1GP) in the UK, with an accuracy up to 1 metre (95% approximately).
+The Geopoint product is a Unit Postcode Point file which provides the geographic position of each of the 1.7 million Postcodes (e.g. HG3 1GP) in the UK.
 The data has been sourced from the OS Codepoint (Open) and Geoplan to provide one of the most complete Postcode datasets on the market in terms of coverage and geo-referenced postcodes.

 Geoplan have undertaken cleansing and validation processes to ensure that each of the 1.7 million Postcodes now has a non-zero grid reference, resulting in one of the most popular full Postcode point files available in the UK.

 This dataset is the ideal product for analysing customer distribution, proximity analysis, locating retail outlets, accurate map navigation and the display and analysis of geo-demographic classification systems at Full Postcode level.

 Geographical Coverage and Accuracy – UK, including Jersey, Guernsey and Isle of Man.

 Projection – OSGB, WGS84 and other projections available on request

 Available Formats – SHP, TAB, MIF, CSV, TXT and other formats available on request